TheWinczi/AI_HR_Job_Change_Prediction/README.md

 > **KernelPCA** algorithm in scikit-learn doesn't contain attributes thanks to which would be possible to plot features importances.

 > **LDA** dimensionality reduction could reduce input data into *min(unique_targets-1, features-1)*-dimensional space.
-In this case, this algorithm will not be of use.
+> So on bars chart only 1 bar containing all the data information would be visible.

 ---

 ### Classification
 Classification was performed using several different algorithms.
-All the algorithms used were compared in several ways.
+All the algorithms used were compared in several ways
++ using ROC lines and AOC values,
++ test data prediction accuracy score,
++ test data prediction accuracy with and without dimensionality reduction.

-Algorithms used:
+Classification algorithms used:
 1. Decision Tree,
 2. Random forest,
 3. K-Nearest Neighbors (KNN),